dancer1325/flutter_push_notifications_scratch/README.md

 ## Notes:
 * TODO:
     * Check if 'bloc' dependency could be discarded, since we are not using
+* [Android] Change applicationId